tala1664/TFM_AI_Trading/README.md

 # TFM_AI_Trading
-This project aims to develop an AI software that can trade financial instruments.
+This project aims to develop an AI software that can predict the price of stocks.

 Directories: